SP5GW/2m_SlimJim_Antenna/README.md

 ## Field Tests

 I have successfuly made several QSO's with local stations (located in less then 10km away).
-I have also successfuly opened SR5W repeater located about 17km away from QTH.
+I have also successfuly opened SR5W repeater located about 17km away from my QTH.
 Transmitted power on all ocassions was within QRP range (about 5W).
 Antenna was installed in less then ideal location (see picture below).
 <p align="center">
 <img src="./img/SP5GW_2m_SlimJim_Test_Setup.jpg" width="300" height="400"/>
 </p>

-I would expect evem greater results if antenna was elevated to the rooftop level.
+I would expect even greater results if antenna was elevated to the rooftop level.

-Based on achieved performance I would recommend this design for both basestation setup and on the move antenna, which is ultra light and easy to carry.
+Based on achieved performance I would recommend this design for both base station setup and as on the move antenna, which is ultra light and easy to carry.

 # References